kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.177   Static directional stability.

-\(a\) The directional controls must operate in such a manner that the sense and direction of motion of the rotorcraft following control displacement are in the direction of the pedal motion with the throttle and collective controls held constant at the trim conditions specified in §27.175(a), (b), and (c).
+\(a\) The directional controls must operate in such a manner that the sense and direction of motion of the rotorcraft following control displacement are in the direction of the pedal motion with the throttle and collective controls held constant at the trim conditions specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.175   Demonstration of static longitudinal stability.|§27.175]](a), (b), and (c).
 Sideslip angles must increase with steadily increasing directional control deflection for sideslip angles up to the lesser of—

 \(1\) ±25 degrees from trim at a speed of 15 knots less than the speed for minimum rate of descent varying linearly to ±10 degrees from trim at VNE;

-\(2\) The steady state sideslip angles established by §27.351;
+\(2\) The steady state sideslip angles established by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.351   Yawing conditions.|§27.351]];

 \(3\) A sideslip angle selected by the applicant, which corresponds to a sideforce of at least 0.1g; or